sleepdiary/info/README.md

 - [generate a sleep chart](src/sleep-chart.js)
 - [generate a graph of sleep-related events](src/event-graph.js)

-[The wiki](https://github.com/sleepdiary/info/wiki) has more information about how to manage your sleeping pattern.

 ## Get Involved

 ### I found a bug, how should I tell you?